Move out of the UK

 Located in the Mediterranean, just south of Sicily, Malta offers all of the advantage of being a full member of the EU and Schengen Member States, has English as one of its two official languages, and a climate many chase all year round.
 Malta is also very well connected with most of the international airlines, which makes travel to and from Malta seamless.

-Malta is unique in that it offers 8 residence programmes to meet different individual circumstances.
+Malta is unique in that it offers a variety of residency routes to meet different individual circumstances.
 Some are appropriate for non-EU individuals while others provide an incentive for EU residents to move to Malta.
-From the Malta Permanent Residence Programme, which offers a fast and efficient way for individuals to obtain a European permanent residence permit and visa-free travel within the Schengen Area, the Digital Nomad Residence Permit for third country individuals to legally reside in Malta but maintain their current job remotely, the Highly Qualified Personโs Programme, targeted towards attracting professional individuals earning over a certain amount each year offering a flat tax of 15%, to Maltaโs Retirement Programme.
-It should be noted that none of the Malta residence programmes have any language test requirements – the Malta Government has thought of everyone.
+From the Malta Permanent Residence Programme, to the Digital Nomad Residence Permit, the Highly Qualified Person’s Programme, targeted towards attracting professional individuals earning over a certain amount each year offering a flat tax of 15%, to Malta’s Retirement Programme.
+It should be noted that none of the Malta residency routes have any language test requirements.

-Malta Permanent Residence Programme โ open to all third country, non-EEA, and non-Swiss nationals with a stable income and sufficient financial resources.
+1. Malta Permanent Residence Programme – open to all third country, non-EEA, and non-Swiss nationals with a stable income and sufficient financial resources.

-Malta Key Employee Initiative โ is a fast track work permit application programme, applicable to managerial and/or highly-technical professionals with relevant qualifications or adequate experience relating to a specific job.
+4. Malta Key Employee Initiative – is a fast track work permit application programme, applicable to managerial and/or highly-technical professionals with relevant qualifications or adequate experience relating to a specific job.

-Digital Nomad Residence Permit โ targeted at individuals who wish to maintain their current job in another country, but legally reside in Malta and work remotely.
+7. Digital Nomad Residence Permit – targeted at individuals who wish to maintain their current job in another country, but legally reside in Malta and work remotely.

 To make life even more enjoyable Malta offers tax benefits to expatriates and the attractive Remittance Basis of Taxation, whereby a resident non-domiciled individual is only taxed on foreign income, if this income is remitted to Malta or is earned or arises in Malta.

-Portugal, as a destination to relocate to, has been top of the list for several years now, with individuals attracted by the lifestyle, the Non-Habitual Resident Tax Regime, and the Golden Visa residency programme.
+Portugal, as a destination to relocate to, has been top of the list for several years now, with individuals attracted by the lifestyle, the Non-Habitual Resident Tax Regime, and Golden Visa.
 Despite not being on the Mediterranean, it is partially considered a member state of the Mediterranean region (along with France, Italy and Spain), with a Mediterranean climate of hot, dry summers and humid, cool winters, and a generally hilly landscape.

-Portugalโs Golden Visa is the perfect route to Portugalโs golden shores.
-Due to its flexibility and numerous benefits, this programme has proven to be one of the most popular programmes in Europe โ providing the perfect solution for non-EU citizens, investors, and families looking for Portugal residency, plus the option to apply for citizenship after 6 years if that is the long-term objective.
+Portugal’s Golden Visa is the perfect route to Portugal’s golden shores.
+Due to its flexibility and numerous benefits, this visa has proven to be one of the most popular in Europe – providing the perfect solution for non-EU citizens, investors, and families looking for Portugal residency, plus the option to apply for citizenship after 6 years if that is the long-term objective.

 With changes soon approaching at the end of 2021, there has been a rapid uptake of more applicants in the last few months.
 Forthcoming changes include Golden Visa investors not being able to purchase properties in high-density areas such as Lisbon, Oporto, and the Algarve, which opens up greater opportunities for investors in Portugal.
 Alternatively, there are very attractive advantages in any one of the other non-real estate routes (more information can be found here).